TV1 (Tanzanian TV channel)

-TV1 is a Tanzanian television channel owned by Swedish company Modern Times Group known as MTG.
+TV1 is a Tanzanian television channel owned by Modern Times Group (MTG).
 They broadcast in Swahili language a mix of news, entertainment programs and purchased movies and TV shows.
 The channel is aimed at the 15–49 age group and has a particular focus on female viewers.

+History

 The channel was launched on 10 January 2014 becoming Tanzania's first advertising-funded television channel.